InputSense/Helios/README.md

 <img width="250" alt="image" src="https://github.com/InputSense/Helios/assets/39347854/daa6dde8-9aff-4cb0-988e-40409720f96b">

 VG scripting is designed to be easy to pick up and understand yet powerful enough to fit all needs.
 It consists of a python syntax in a restricted environment.
 Functionality is very similar to another popular virtual gamepad scripting language, gpc.
 Any developer who has used the former will find VG fast and easy to use.
 A user GUI config and encryption of the scripts are two popular features among others.
 Example VG scripts for popular functions will be posted to github as time allows.

+Note: Error reporting in VG scripts is a work in progress.
+Currently it is common that an improperly coded VG script will silently kill the VG process when an error occurs.